Click to Skip Ahead

 6. Stocking Marking

-7. Half Stocking Marking
+7. Half-Stocking Marking

-A marking that reaches from the hoof’s edge halfway up the middle of the leg.
+This is a marking that reaches from the hoof’s edge halfway up the middle of the leg.

 8. Pastern Marking